munozcj/ISA444/README.md

 ## Executive Summary

-For our project, we tested five different ways of prediction hotel room demand to see which one is actually readily applicable for real world data.
-We compared a plethora of different models, some being math based and others being purely machine-learning based.
+For our project, we tested five different ways of predicting hotel room demand to see which one is actually readily applicable for real-world data.
+We compared a plethora of different models, some being math-based and others being purely machine-learning-based.
 Our most significant finding was that the TimeCoPilot & LightGBM frameworks were the most accurate out of all of the models we tested.

 # Hotel Demand Forecasting